frzkazmi/Node-user-login-and-registration/readme.md

-###This app is a basic user account management system built in Node.js with the following features:
+###This app is a basic user account login and registration system built in Node.js with the following features:

 * New User Account Creation
 * Secure Password Reset via Email